 Gouvia Marine Corfu

 Gouvia is Corfu’s main harbor where the boats are located.
 In the small former fishing village of Gouvia, you’ll find ancient Venetian architecture and several modern hotels.
 You can go horseback riding or rent bicycles nearby if you’d like to explore.
 Facilities at the marina include a supermarket, restaurants, showers and ATM in case you need to get some Euros (the currency in Greece).
-Shopping in Corfu is fun.
+Shopping in Corfu during your Greek island sailing cruise is also fun.
 You can find wonderful gifts and souvenirs, gold and silver worked with a skill found in Byzantine days with western influence, and ceramics known as Corfiot craft.

 This is a nice harbor for an overnight stay, situated within an Old Venetian Fortress.
 Moorings are available here, and once you are settled you can explore the fort by crossing the large bridge over the moat, then sip a cocktail while listening to the harmonic sounds emanating from the Corfu Music School.
 In the evening, explore Corfu Town’s nightlife, local culture and enjoy yummy authentic Greek cuisine.

 On the northeast coast of Corfu is Kalami, a charming former fishing village surrounded by lush olive groves and scenic hilltops great for hiking.
 The natural beauty of Kalami’s horseshoe-shaped bay is an idyllic place to enjoy beaches and water activities.
 Its bustling harbor town is home to traditional restaurants where you can tempt your palate with authentic Greek cuisine and sample the local wines.
 Here you will also find fun shops and a supermarket to replenish boat provisions.
 Protected from northwesterly winds, the bay is a superb anchorage for our flotilla.